Construction Material Testing

 • Verifying that the materials satisfy the requirements improves the project’s overall quality and longevity.

-• In order to obtain construction permits and certifications the majority of government agencies mandate material testing.
+• In order to obtain required permits and certifications, the majority of government agencies mandate material testing.

-• Investors and clients feel more confident when quality assurance tests are conducted.
+• Investors and clients gain greater confidence when quality assurance tests are conducted.

 • Early detection and correction of defective materials reduces the risk of accidents.